-Motivation: Why Draw an SSD?
+Motivation: Why Draw an SSD

-- Useful question in software design is: What events are coming in to our system?
-Why? - Because we have to design the software to handle these events (from the mouse, keyboard, another system, ...) and execute a response. - Software system reacts to three things: - 1) external events from actors (humans or computers), - 2) timer events, and - 3) faults or exceptions
+- An interesting and useful question in software design is this: What events are coming in to our system?
+Why? - Because we have to design the software to handle these events (from the mouse, keyboard, another system, ...) and execute a response. - Software system reacts to three things: - 1) external events from actors (humans or computers), 2) timer events, and - 3) faults or exceptions (which are often from external sources).